-- Chlorine between 0.02 and 0.1 mg/L flagged as "detected, not quantified." - All silica water samples and six TKN water samples were flagged due to their MS/MSDs exceeding the PR MQO. - Chlorophyll a and ammonia data were flagged due to the field duplicates exceeding the RPD MQO. - The zinc, lead, and permethrin sediment samples were flagged due to their MS/MSDs exceeding PR MQO. - Small pebbles (4 to <8 mm), lead, fluoranthene, phenanthrene, and pyrene sediment samples were flagged due to the field duplicate exceeding the RPD MQO. - Lead sediment samples were flagged for potential contamination.
+- Chlorine between 0.02 and 0.1 mg/L flagged as "detected, not quantified." - Chlorophyll a and TKN samples were flagged due to their field duplicate exceeding the RPD MQO. - Three TKN and six ammonia water samples were flagged due to their MS/MSDs exceeding the PR MQO. - One ammonia sample was flagged due to an MS/MSDs PR MQO exceedance. - The cyfluthrin, cypermethrin, permethrin, fipronil, fipronil desulfinyl, and fipronil sulfide sediment samples were flagged due to their MS/MSDs exceeding the PR MQO. - Medium pebbles (8 to <16mm) were flagged due to the laboratory duplicate exceeding the RPD MQO. - The fipronil sulfide sediment samples were flagged due the MS/MSD RPD exceeding the MQO.